allakri/ECETpREP/README.md

 1.  **Register & Login:** Students create an account with their academic details.
 This allows for a personalized experience.

-2.  **Personalized Dashboard:** Upon logging in, the user is greeted with a dashboard that tracks their progress, including scores from past tests and a graphical breakdown of their performance.
+2.  **Personalized Dashboard:** Upon logging in, the user is greeted with a dashboard that tracks their progress, including scores from past tests, a graphical breakdown of their performance, and a daily streak to encourage consistent practice.

 3.  **Select an Exam:** From the exams page, students can choose from a variety of mock tests tailored to different engineering disciplines (e.g., Computer Science, Electronics, Civil Engineering).
 They can opt to take a previous year's paper or create a custom test based on specific subjects.